top of page

 Finally, if we do one thing today…

+If we’ve already spoken to the person we care for about taking on some of their money management it can be hard to think about next steps.
 Set up a conversation with our caring circle (the friend and family members involved in the person’s care) about how our finances are arranged.
 This could be over coffee at a local cafe or on a video call at home.
 To help get the ball rolling, we’ve put together a list of starter questions:

 • What financial skills can we each bring to the table?
-(One person might be great at budgeting, while another might be a whiz at keeping on top of receipts)
+(One person might be great at budgeting, while another might be a whiz at keeping on top of receipts).

 • How best can we split the responsibility of managing money?